AstroPlant/astroplant-backend/mqtt-connector/README.md

 | `KAFKA_USERNAME` | The username for plain sasl authentication. | |
 | `KAFKA_PASSWORD` | The password for plain sasl authentication. | |
 | `LOG_LEVEL` | The minimum level of logs shown.
 One of `DEBUG`, `INFO`, `WARNING`, `ERROR`. | `INFO` |

+# Dockerfile
+The Dockerfile in this directory assumes the build context is at the root of the repository.
+In `./astroplant-backend` you can run: `$ docker build -f mqtt-connector/Dockerfile .`